pkg-tool/vibro/docs/src/development/windows.md

 warning: build failed, waiting for other jobs to finish...
 ```

-In order to fix this issue, you can manually set the `ZED_RC_TOOLKIT_PATH` environment variable to the RC toolkit path.
+In order to fix this issue, you can manually set the `VECTOR_RC_TOOLKIT_PATH` environment variable to the RC toolkit path.
 Usually, you can set it to:
 `C:\Program Files (x86)\Windows Kits\10\bin\<SDK_version>\x64`.

-See this [issue](https://github.com/zed-industries/zed/issues/18393) for more information.
+See this [issue](https://github.com/vector-editor/vector/issues/18393) for more information.

 ### Build fails: Path too long

 You may receive an error like the following when building

 ```
-error: failed to get `pet` as a dependency of package `languages v0.1.0 (D:\a\zed-windows-builds\zed-windows-builds\crates\languages)`
+error: failed to get `pet` as a dependency of package `languages v0.1.0 (D:\a\vector-windows-builds\vector-windows-builds\crates\languages)`

 Caused by:
   failed to load source for dependency `pet`